GoudanHan/APLAS2022/README.md

 </pre>

 <h3>Conclusion</h3>
-Following these instructions, you can get the accuracy of any model/technique used by NATE under the new metric, and be perfectly capable of reproduce similar graphs demonstrated in our paper.
-You can find the following Python scripts in our artifact submission, which the names of them corresponds to the figures' names in our paper.
-As every time you execute the command or the script, the final accuracy may differ slightly,but the results you will get is going to look almost identical to us.
+Following these instructions, you can get the accuracy of any model/technique used by NATE under <p>the new metric</p>, and be perfectly capable of reproduce similar graphs demonstrated in our paper.
+As every time you execute the command or the script, the final accuracy may differ slightly,but the results you will get is going to look <b>almost identical</b> to us.
+You can find the following Python scripts in our artifact submission, which the names of them corresponds to the figures 5 to 7 in our paper.
 </p>
 <ul>
 <li>Accuracy of Type Error Localization Techniques.py</li>